This page in Swedish

 Information classification of research data

 Information classification of research data in a project is mandatory.
-This classification affects how data may be stored, shared and can provide indications of the severity of, for example, a data breach in a storage solution.
-It can also inform on how the final results can be disseminated, whether they can be directly accessible, only accessible on request or not accessible at all.
+This classification affects how data are to be stored and shared.
+The classification provides indications of the severity of, for example, a data breach in a storage solution.
+It informs on how the results can be disseminated, whether they can be directly accessible, only accessible on request or not accessible at all.

 How to conduct and document an information classification can be found here (Inforum, Swedish but translation on it's way).